Research and Education Core

 The REC will directly educate, mentor, and support junior as well as mid-career investigators from underrepresented groups.
 The overarching goal of the REC is to enhance diversity in the professional research workforce addressing the brain and cognitive health of older adults.

-- Focus on three minority populations: Arab American, Latino and African American populations.
+- Focus on three minority populations: Arab American, Latino, and African American populations.

-- Summer Data Immersion program.
+- Facilitate learning and instruction through the Summer Data Immersion program.